An Introduction to GDPR

 The GDPR IS COMING...Soon enough.

-GDPR, known as General Data Protection Regulation is a comprehensive set of regulations which will applied to all EU members countries by May 2018.
+GDPR, stands for General Data Protection Regulation and is a comprehensive set of regulations which will apply to all EU members countries by May 2018.

 The main objective of GDPR is to allow citizens and residents to have control over their personal data.
 GDPR also imposes stricter rules to companies handling those data.
 This regulation provides confidence and trust in consumers that their personal data is safely managed.

-This regulation will impact on all businesses, organisations, and especially charities.
-They will have to comply the GDPR legal requirements when processing individuals' personal data.
-Basically, GDPR is the evolved and improved Data Protection Act.
+This regulation will impact on all businesses, organisations, and charities.
+An additional layer for charity consideration is the introduction of the new Fundraising Regulator.
+Every organisation will have to comply the GDPR legal requirements when processing individuals' personal data.
+Basically, GDPR is the evolved and improved Data Protection Act (DPA) and PECR.
 Protecting consumers' personal data and privacy will be the number one priority for any business.

 In order to comply under the GDPR requirements, actions need to be taken.
-GDPR will potentially impact on various progresses of your charity.
-Failing to comply will bring your charity financial consequences regards to potential fines.
-Therefore, your charity will need to strategise your site's security and how you can manage your data correctly.
-The actions involved are definitely time-consuming and there are many key factors your charity needs to consider.
+GDPR will potentially impact on various processes within your organisation.
+Failure to comply will bring financial consequences in the form of potential fines.
+You will need to consider your website security and how you can capture and manage your data correctly.
+The actions involved are time-consuming, below are some key factors you'll need to consider.

-Question your charity's current performance.
-Find out where the flaws that could lead to a violation are and who are involved in data, this includes with any interaction with third parties.
+Question your current performance.
+Find out where the flaws that could lead to a violation are and who are involved in data, this includes any interaction and integration with third parties.

-Your charity will need to provide clear explanation on why you are collecting personal data and how you intend to use it.
-Without their consent, your data is worthless.
+Your organisation will need to provide clear explanation as to why you are collecting personal data and how you intend to use it, this is called a privacy statement or privacy notice.
+Without explicit, dated consent, your data is worthless.
 This also applies to your third parties.

-Instead of viewing this as a disadvantage for charities, this should be seen as an opportunity for charity to improve.
-You should thoroughly examine all existing data and any records that would be considered non-compliant in 2018.
+You should thoroughly examine and interrogate all existing data and any records that would be considered non-compliant in 2018.
 They should be either deleted or made compliant by May 2018.